But, what is the kilt pin? How do you wear it? What is it made of?

-Many of our kilt pins are made from pewter, while others are made from chrome, chrome plated zinc, sterling silver, or stag horn.
+Many of our kilt pins are made from pewter, while others are made from chrome, natural wood, sterling silver, or foraged stag horn.

 CHOOSING A KILT PIN

-Many of our kilt pins also come in a range of finishes, the most common of which are antique (a classic matt look) and polished (for a shinier chrome look).
+Many of our kilt pins also come in a range of finishes, the most common of which are antique (a classic matte look) and polished (for a shinier chrome look).

 Our full range of kilt pins can be found here.

 The Kilt Society™ team has you covered.
 Get in touch at email@example.com.
 Full contact information here.